kencx/source/content/notes/docker/environment-variables.md

-When both `environment:` and `env_file:` are set, the `environment:` directive takes [precedence](https://github.com/docker/docker.github.io/pull/4177) for any common variables between them.
+When both `environment:` and `env_file:` are set, the `environment:` directive takes [precedence](https://github.com/docker/docker.github.io/pull/4177) for any common variables.
 This is true even when the values are empty or undefined.
 To prevent confusion and conflict, always set default values in the `env_file`.

 # References
 - [Compose - Environment Variables](https://docs.docker.com/compose/environment-variables/#substitute-environment-variables-in-compose-files)